augi07/LB03-minitwitter/README.md

 | jane         | 123456   |

-### This Project is now a cloned by Augusto Hasenbalg.
+### This Project is now a cloned Project by Augusto Hasenbalg.
 ### So concider doing the following:

 1. Clone the Project